Shopify/polaris/UNRELEASED-v5.md

 - Dropped support for iOS 9 ([#2195](https://github.com/Shopify/polaris-react/pull/2195))
 - Moved styles from `global.scss` to `AppProvider`.
 This change only affects applications using the `esnext` build (applications importing `@shopify/polaris/styles.css` aren’t affected), who no longer need to import the `@shopify/polaris/esnext/global.scss` file.
 An empty `global.scss` was kept in, to ensure applications using sewing-kit \<v0.113.0 still build ([#2392](https://github.com/Shopify/polaris-react/pull/2392))
 - Reversed the precedence of the language dictionaries passed into the `AppProvider`’s `i18n` prop.
 When passing an array of dictionaries the first dictionary should be your prefered language, followed by any fallback languages. ([#2572](https://github.com/Shopify/polaris-react/pull/2572))
+- Removed `centeredLayout` prop in `EmptyState`.
+All layouts within the new design language context will be center aligned ([#3111](https://github.com/Shopify/polaris-react/pull/3111))

 ### Enhancements